i4mi/fhir-questionnaire/README.md

 ### updateQuestionAnswers(_question, _answer): void
 Updates the selected answer(s) of a question: adds the answer if it's not already selected and removes it, if it was selected.
+*Important when using Vue.js:* When you're using Vue.js and are calling this method directly from the template, Vue.js binds it to the vue instance.
+For QuestionnaireData to work correctly, you have to explicitly bind it to your QuestionnaireData instance like this: `:onAnswer="qData.updateQuestionAnswers.bind(qData)"`, where qData is your QuestionnaireData instance.
 - parameter **_question**: the IQuestion to which the answer belongs
 - parameter **_answer**:   the selected / unselected QuestionnaireItemAnswerOption.
 Important is the `code` property (it needs to contain a `valueString`, `valueInteger`, `valueCoding`, … ), the answer property must be present, but can be an empty object (`{}`).